executors/executors/README.md

 * `(E).bulk_then_execute(F, S, P, RF, SF)` if `has_bulk_then_execute_member_v<decay_t<decltype(E)>>` is true.

-* Otherwise, `bulk_then_execute(E, F, S, P, RF, SF)` if that expression satisfies the syntactic requirements for a potentially-blocking continuation function of bulk cardinality, with overload resolution performed in a context which includes the declaration `void bulk_then_execute(auto&, auto&, auto&, auto&, auto&, auto&) = delete;` and does not include a declaration of `std::experimental::concurrency_v2::execution::bulk_then_execute`.
+* Otherwise, `bulk_then_execute(E, F, S, P, RF, SF)` if that expression satisfies the syntactic requirements for an asynchronous two-way, potentially-blocking execution function of bulk cardinality, with overload resolution performed in a context which includes the declaration `void bulk_then_execute(auto&, auto&, auto&, auto&, auto&, auto&) = delete;` and does not include a declaration of `std::experimental::concurrency_v2::execution::bulk_then_execute`.

 * Otherwise, let `DE` be `decay_t<decltype(E)>`.
 If `can_then_execute_v<DE> && (has_bulk_sync_execute_member_v<DE> || has_bulk_sync_execute_free_function_v<DE> || has_bulk_async_execute_member_v<DE> || has_bulk_async_execute_free_function_v<DE>)` is true, equivalent to the following: